JUNE 5, 2014 - NEWSFLASH! ROBERT LUNDGREN'S SEMINAL WORK ON THE BATTLE OF LEYTE GULF JUST RELEASED IN HARDCOVER! LINK TO

 A good reconstruction of Yamato as she appeared during her Final Sortie in April 1945 can be found at:

+Hello.
 I am a former US military officer with a life-long love for history, instilled in me by my father who fought against the Germans behind enemy lines in Nazi-occupied Europe for 3 years.
-He was a History professor, too.
+He was also a History professor before the war.

-A few years back, after seeing some photos of a model of the Yamato, I briefly put my other hobby-modeling on hold and spent about 1500 hours building a 1945 Operation Ten-ichi-go 1/200 scale version of Yamato.
+A few years back, I spent about 1500 hours building a 1/200 scale model of Yamato.